 Adverbs are quite similar to adjectives as adverbs are also considered as describing words.
 But the basic difference between the two is that adjectives are used in a sentence to modify nouns whereas adverb is used to modify verbs, adjectives, clauses, another adverb, or any other phrase.

 In the given examples, usage of adverbs to modify other parts of speech are demonstrated clearly.

 - Adverbs when modifying verbs: Krishna talks loudly.

 - Adverbs when modifying adjectives: Sumana is very beautiful.

+- She always wakes up early.
 Here. “always” is modifying “early”.
 Hence, “always” is an adverb.